Skip to Content

 Home > Patients & Visitors > Health Library > Thrombolytic Medicines for Pulmonary Embolism

 Thrombolytic medicines, such as streptokinase or

-tissue-type plasminogen activator (t-PA), interfere with the action of
+tissue-type plasminogen activator (t-PA), can dissolve

 pulmonary embolism in life-threatening situations.